Arma 3: Setting

 Arma 3 takes place in the Arma series' fictional universe, set in the near future of the 2030s, during a multipolar period of global instability following Western isolationism, economic crises, and climate change.
 The main plot events are primarily set in the Aegean island country of the Republic of Altis and Stratis in 2034 and 2035.
 Other plot events occur as early as 2026 and as late as 2039 in various other locations such as the Horizon Islands Republic, Malden (returning from Operation Flashpoint: Cold War Crisis), Livonia, and Argana.

 The two primary factions in Arma 3 are the North Atlantic Treaty Organization (NATO) and the opposing Canton Protocol Strategic Alliance Treaty (CSAT), based on the Shanghai Cooperation Organisation.
 (Note: Only four member nations of CSAT are depicted in Arma 3: Iran, China, Belarus, and various North African states.
 Russia is mostly non-aligned but closer to CSAT, with whom they share technology and materiel.)
-Other factions include the Altis Armed Forces (AAF), the military of Altis and Stratis who rule the country under a military junta; the Freedom and Independence Army (FIA), a loyalist rebel militia led by Altis and Stratis' democratic government in exile; the Combat Technology Research Group (CTRG), NATO's classified black operations special forces unit; Viper Team, a high-tech People's Liberation Army special forces unit serving as CSAT's equivalent to the CTRG; the International Development and Aid Project (IDAP), a humanitarian aid non-governmental organization; the Gendarmerie, the Horizon Islands' gendarmerie and defense force; Syndikat, a Tanoan criminal organization that later reforms into L'Ensemble, ostensibly an anti-imperialist insurgency but practically no different from its predecessor; the Livonian Defense Force (LDF), Livonia's NATO-equipped military; and Russian Spetsnaz, covert special forces units of the Russian Armed Forces.
-Factions are sorted into three forces: BLUFOR (NATO and allies), REDFOR (CSAT and allies), and INDFOR (independent forces that are not officially part of either side).
+Other factions include the Altis Armed Forces (AAF), the military of Altis and Stratis who rule the country under a junta; the Freedom and Independence Army (FIA), a loyalist rebel militia led by the Altian government-in-exile; the Combat Technology Research Group (CTRG), NATO's classified black operations special forces unit; Viper Team, CSAT's high-tech People's Liberation Army special forces equivalent to the CTRG; the International Development and Aid Project (IDAP), a humanitarian aid non-governmental organization; the Livonian Defense Force (LDF), Livonia's NATO-equipped military; the Gendarmerie, the Horizon Islands' gendarmerie and defense force; Syndikat, a Tanoan criminal organization that later reforms into L'Ensemble, ostensibly an anti-imperialist insurgency but practically no different from its predecessor; and Russian Spetsnaz, special forces units of the Russian Armed Forces.
+Factions are sorted into three forces: BLUFOR (NATO and allies), REDFOR (CSAT and allies), and INDFOR (factions not officially on either side).

 The plot of Arma 3 takes place over a variety of campaigns, showcasing missions, and scenarios.
 The story is primarily told across eight campaigns: Prologue, The East Wind, Remnants of War, Apex Protocol, Tac-Ops, Altis Requiem, Old Man, and First Contact.
 Only Prologue and The East Wind are available in the base game, while the rest require their respective DLCs; additionally, the events of First Contact are considered non-canon.

 Some Creator DLCs are set in real locations during certain time periods such as Vietnam War-era Mainland Southeast Asia, Cold War-era Weferlingen, and World War II-era Saint-Lô, and feature real factions such as MACV-SOG, the National People's Army, and the French Resistance.
 However, all Creator DLCs are considered semi-official and non-canon to the plot of Arma 3.